For more information or to request a custom program, please contact our Lead Educator:

 Our Staff, led by Lead Educator Jill Burgy, provides an attentive, hands-on learning experience and the applied skills to foster a lifelong curiosity for science and nature.

-Our programs are designed around NJ state standards, and provide technical skill development immersed in the natural beauty and ecological diversity of the Ramapo Mountains.
+Our programs are designed around New Jersey state standards, and provide technical skill development while immersed in the natural beauty and ecological diversity of the Ramapo Mountains.